Denver is a long-season, tetraploid Italian ryegrass selected for its seedling vigour and substantial winter growth.

 Blend Rate: 5-15 kg/ha

-A very late flowering plant designed to produce good quality feed late into the spring.
+Denver is a late-flowering plant designed to produce good quality feed late into the spring.

 Days to flowering relative to Nui (0) = +16